Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 10. Reflection

 Reflection is the evaluation of your own conscious thoughts, emotions, and entire mental state.
-It is your ability to think about other people and their situations.
+You can think about other people and their situations.

 Why do they feel and act the way they do?
 How does their response to situations differ from yours?
 How can you possibly respond to their situation?